Kanako Morisaki

 Kanako Morisaki (森崎 可南子, Morisaki Kanako) is a Japanese tennis player.
 She specializes in doubles, and began playing tennis professionally in 2019.

 Career

 Championships

-In 2020 February she became the champion for two consecutive weeks with her partner Erika Sema at the Perth Tennis International tournament held in Australia.
+February 2020, she became the champion for two consecutive weeks with her partner Erika Sema at the Perth Tennis International tournament held in Australia.

-In 2024 August she became the champion with his partner Hikaru Sato in the ITF 35W tournament held in Thailand.
+August 2024, she became the champion with his partner Hikaru Sato in the W35 tournament held in Thailand.
 She won the championship by defeating the Japanese couple Natsumi Kawaguchi and Momoko Kobori in two sets in the final.
 The next week, they became champions again with their partner Hikaru Sato.

-In October 2024 they became champions together with their partner Eri Shimizu in the ITF 35W tournament held in Makinohara, Japan.
+Partnering with Eri Shimizu in October 2024, she won the W35 tournament held in Makinohara, Japan.

-In December 2024, partnering Naho Sato, Morisaki won her first major ITF W50 tournament Navi Mumbai in India, defeating Riya Bhatia and Zeel Desai in the final.
+In December 2024, partnering Naho Sato, Morisaki won her first W50 tournament in Navi Mumbai, India, defeating Riya Bhatia and Zeel Desai in the final.

 2025: WTA Tour debut

-Morisaki WTA Tour main-draw debut at the 2025 Jiangxi Open, in the doubles tournament, partnering with Mana Ayukawa.
+Morisaki made her WTA Tour main-draw debut at the 2025 Jiangxi Open in the doubles tournament, partnering with Mana Ayukawa.